miguelaarrones/RealmRush/README.md

 Objective: Defend your castle from the incoming enemies.

 ### Controls:
-- Mouse right click: Place towers.
+- Mouse left click: Place towers.